Some of the links in this post may be affiliate links.

 After I thoroughly washed the rhizomes, I placed them in a jar and completely submerged them in vodka.

 I then sealed the jar and placed it in the refrigerator.
 It should keep this way for a very long time and I just use it as needed without worrying about it spoiling on me!

 I’ve kept it this way in the refrigerator for a year and a half and it was still good!

 All the ginger in the photo below started out with just one organic ginger rhizome from the grocery store!
 And all in less than a year’s time from planting to harvest.

 And after you are done using the ginger, you are left with a ginger infused vodka that you can mix up for a cocktail!
 It’s a really a win-win situation!

-Then I’ll strain the water, add the juice of 1/4 to 1/2 of a lemon, and then enough honey to taste.
+Then I’ll strain the ginger pieces out, add the juice of 1/4 to 1/2 of a lemon, and then enough honey to taste.
 It’s absolutely delicious!
-I also grow my own Meyer lemons.
-I’ll just have to start beekeeping and then I’ll have covered it all.

-So now you know everything you need in order to grow ginger at home.
+So now you know everything you need in order to grow and harvest ginger at home.
 So give it a try!
 What are you waiting for?

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs:

 OHIO TROPICS PLANT CARE STOREFRONT